 Chip wins this one!
-Although Moneybox has a wider range of investment accounts (such as Lifetime ISA and a pension), Chip has an great savings account where you could win £10,000 every month.
+Although Moneybox has a wider range of investment accounts (such as Lifetime ISA and a pension), Chip has an great savings account with one of the top savings rates out there.
 Plus, a better range of funds to invest in and becomes cheaper as you save.
 Chip wins!

 Looking to save and grow your money by investing it?
 Sensible.
 Your future self will thank you for it.